 - The firmware and application software on the device must allow for updates to enable the repair of discovered security vulnerabilities.

 However, many devices are too constrained to support these requirements.
 In that case, a field gateway should be used.
 Devices connect securely to the field gateway through a local area network, and the gateway enables secure communication to the cloud.

 It is strongly recommended that device design incorporates features that defend against physical manipulation attempts, to help ensure the security integrity and trustworthiness of the overall system.

-- Choose microcontrollers/microprocessors or auxiliary hardware that provide secure storage and use of cryptographic key material, such as trusted platform module (TPM) integration.
+- Choose microcontrollers/microprocessors or auxiliary hardware that provides secure storage and use of cryptographic key material, such as trusted platform module (TPM) integration.

 - Secure boot loader and secure software loading, anchored in the TPM.

 - Use sensors to detect intrusion attempts and attempts to manipulate the device environment with alerting and potentially "digital self-destruction" of the device.